29 Easy Dinner Recipes for Two That Feel Homemade and Special

 Chicken skin that’s properly roasted should be deeply golden and shatter when you press it with a fork.
 If it’s pale or flabby, the oven was too cool or the pan was too crowded.

-Preheat oven to 425°F. In a large oven-safe skillet, toss 2 bone-in chicken thighs (or 4 small ones) with 1 pound of cubed potatoes, 1 sliced bell pepper, 1 sliced red onion, 2 tablespoons olive oil, 1 teaspoon dried thyme, salt, pepper, and the juice of half a lemon.
-Arrange chicken skin-side up.
-Roast 30-35 minutes.
-Done when the chicken skin is deeply golden, the juices run clear when pierced (an instant-read thermometer reads 165°F at the thickest part of the thigh), and the potatoes are fork-tender with crispy edges.
-Squeeze the other half of the lemon over the whole pan before serving.
+Set the oven to 425°F. While the oven is preheating, take a large oven-safe skillet and add the following: 2 bone-in chicken thighs (you can use 4 small ones, if preferred), 1 pound of cubed potatoes, 1 sliced bell pepper, 1 sliced red onion, 2 tablespoons of olive oil, and sprinkle with 1 teaspoon of dried thyme, and add salt, pepper, and juice from half a lemon.
+Make sure the chicken is skin-side facing up.
+Cook for 30-35 minutes.
+The dish is done when there is a deep gold color to the skin of the chicken.
+Also, the chicken should have juices that run clear (the thermometer must be at 165°F in the thickest part of the thigh), and the potatoes should be tender enough to be pierced with a fork and have a crispy edge.
+Squeeze the other half of the lemon over all of the food in the pan before eating.

 2) Creamy Tomato Tortellini

-In a large skillet, heat 2 tablespoons of olive oil over medium heat.
-Add 3 cloves of minced garlic and cook 30 seconds.
-Pour in one 14.5 ounce can of crushed tomatoes, a pinch of red pepper flakes, 1 teaspoon dried Italian seasoning, salt, and pepper.
-Simmer 8 minutes to take the raw edge off.
-Meanwhile, cook 9 ounces of fresh cheese tortellini in salted boiling water for 3-4 minutes (or per package, fresh tortellini cooks fast).
-Stir 1/2 cup of heavy cream into the tomato sauce, simmer 2 more minutes.
-Sauce is done when it’s thick enough to coat the back of a spoon.
-Drain tortellini, toss into the sauce, top with grated Parmesan and fresh basil.
+In a large skillet, pour in 2 tablespoons of olive oil and heat it up over medium heat.
+Add 3 cloves of minced garlic and cook for 30 seconds.
+Stir in a 14.5 ounce can of crushed tomatoes, a pinch of red pepper flakes, 1 tsp of Italian seasoning, salt, and pepper.
+Let it simmer for 8 minutes to remove the raw taste.
+Meanwhile, cook 9 ounces of fresh cheese tortellini in a pot of boiling salted water for 3 to 4 minutes (or as per the instructions on the package; fresh tortellini cooks quickly).
+Add 1/2 cup of heavy cream to the tomato sauce and let it simmer for another 2 minutes.
+The sauce is done when it thickens enough to coat the back of a spoon.
+Drain the tortellini, toss them with the sauce, and add some grated Parmesan and fresh basil.

 3) Shrimp Fried Rice

-Why pick this tonight: Shrimp fried rice is the dinner that uses up leftover rice and makes you feel like you got takeout without ordering.
-Two cups of cold rice is the right amount for two people.
+What makes Shrimp Fried Rice work: Shrimp fried rice is the dinner that uses up leftover rice and makes you feel like you got takeout without ordering.
+Two individuals can share two cups of cold rice.

-Beat 2 eggs and set aside.
-Heat 2 tablespoons of oil in a large skillet or wok over high heat until shimmering.
-Add 1/2 pound of peeled deveined shrimp, cook 1.5 minutes per side until pink and opaque.
-Remove to a plate.
-Add 2 cups of cold day-old rice (break up clumps with your fingers), spread in an even layer, let cook undisturbed for 1 minute (crisp bits forming on the bottom).
-Toss, push to one side.
-Pour eggs into the empty side and scramble softly for 30 seconds.
-Add 1 cup of frozen mixed vegetables, 2 cloves of garlic, and 2 sliced green onions.
-Stir-fry 2 minutes.
-Return shrimp, drizzle with 3 tablespoons of soy sauce and 1 teaspoon of sesame oil.
-Toss 1 more minute.
-Done when the rice grains are separated and glossy.
+First, beat two eggs and set them aside.
+Add 2 tablespoons of oil to a large frying pan or wok and heat on high.
+Wait for the oil to shimmer.
+Add 1/2 pound of shrimp (peeled and deveined) and cook for 1.5 minutes on each side or until shrimp turn pink and opaque.
+Remove them to a plate.
+Add 2 cups of cold, day-old rice to the pan (use your fingers to break up clumps of rice, then spread it out evenly, and let it cook undisturbed for 1 minute so some bits get crispy on the bottom).
+Afterwards, toss the rice, and push it to one side.
+Pour the eggs onto the vacant side and scramble gently for about 30 seconds.
+Then add 1 cup of frozen mixed vegetables, 2 cloves of garlic, and 2 green onions (sliced).
+Stir fry for 2 minutes.
+Return the shrimp to the pan, and drizzle 3 tablespoons of soy sauce and 1 teaspoon of sesame oil over everything.
+Toss for 1 more minute.
+You know you’re done when the individual rice grains are distinct and shiny.

 4) Salmon With Creamy Sauce